By: Jeffrey D. Stauffer – Executive Director – Elville Center for the Creative Arts, Inc.

 The Columbia Orchestra

 The Elville Center needs your support to further its important work and help develop new relationships that are depending on the charity.
 Every one of the refurbished instruments and equipment the Elville Center provides music programs along with educational initiatives we support are not possible without donor support.
 We need those instruments that you don’t use anymore and are taking up space.
 And, most importantly, we need your monetary support to help refurbish those instruments, purchase supplies, and facilitate cultural learning experiences for student musicians in need.
 As a 501(c)(3) non-profit corporation, all donations made to the Elville Center are tax-deductible.
-To donate or learn more about the Elville Center for the Creative Arts, please visit www. elvillecenter.org, contact Jeff Stauffer at firstname.lastname@example.org, or call 443-676-9691.
-We value and appreciate your support!
+To donate or learn more about the Elville Center for the Creative Arts, please visit www.elvillecenter.org, contact Jeff Stauffer at firstname.lastname@example.org, or call 443-676-9691 (Jeff’s mobile number).
+We appreciate and value your support!